Student Arrival Times, Absence, and Tardy Policy

 - If the student has been absent for more than one day in succession, he must continue to communicate with the teacher to schedule assignment due dates.

 - The teacher will not hold up the introduction of new concepts due to student absences, nor will the teacher be obligated to go back over material missed due to absences.
-It is the responsibility of the student to procure the help of a tutor if help is needed with concepts missed due absences.
+It is the responsibility of the student to procure the help of a parent or tutor if help is needed with concepts missed due absences.

 - In the event of a contagious disease related absence, a doctor’s note may be required to access additional classroom support.